Cisco-Observability-TME/SplunkObs-profiling-RUM/docs/01_getting_started.md

 check that you have started the collector with the correct token and realm (as shown above).

-We haven't turned the profiler on yet, so we shouldn't see any logs being exported yet.

 It's time to see the service in APM.
 [Visit this link](https://app.signalfx.com/#/apm?endTime=Now&environments=workshop&filter=&job=full&startTime=-15m) and scroll to the bottom to see the list of services.